 2.001 RECORDS RETENTION.

-2.001.01 All Authorized Gaming Operators, Gaming Facility owners, Distributor and Supplier licensees will maintain, in a place secure from theft, loss, or destruction, adequate records of its business and accounting operations.
+2.001.01 All Authorized Gaming Operators, Gaming Facility owners, Sports Wagering Services Provider, DistributorDistributor and Supplier licensees will maintain, in a place secure from theft, loss, or destruction, adequate records of its business and accounting operations.
 The licensees will make the records available to the Commission, upon request, within a reasonable time prescribed by a subpoena duces tecum or by written request of the Commission, the executive director, or his or her designee.
 The licensees will hold the records for not less than 7 years.
 The records will include, but not be limited to, all of the following:

 2.001.01A All correspondence with, or reports to, the Commission or any local, state, or federal governmental agency.